-- C. D. Erosion and Sediment Control.
-Erosion and sediment control measures shall be required in accordance with City Code, Chapter 17.08. - D. E. Cluster Development.
-Cluster development is encouraged, to the extent practicable, to reduce impervious surfaces and maximize areas of natural vegetation. - E. F. Trees.
-Cutting and clearing of trees shall occur in accordance with Section 17.09.070 of the City of the Annapolis City Code and with planting guidelines determined by the Department of Planning and Zoning. - Development requirements on lots larger than 40,000 square feet. - 1.
-Wildlife Corridors. - a.
-If a development site contains a natural area, which might be used as a wildlife corridor or is designated as a greenway by a City or County plan, and there are such areas adjacent, then a development proposal shall incorporate the wildlife corridor and greenway into the site design.
+- C. E. Erosion and Sediment Control.
+Erosion and sediment control measures shall be required in accordance with City Code, Chapter 17.08. - D. F. Cluster Development.
+Cluster development is encouraged, to the extent practicable, to reduce impervious surfaces and maximize areas of natural vegetation. - E. G. Trees.
+Cutting and clearing of trees shall occur in accordance with Section 17.09.070 of the City of the Annapolis City Code and with planting guidelines determined by the Department of Planning and Zoning. - H. Steep Slopes and their buffers.
+Development is not permitted on slopes greater than or equal to 25 percent, including a 25-foot buffer on sites larger than or equal to 40,000 square feet and a five-foot buffer on sites smaller than 40,000 square feet, unless it can be shown that such development is the only effective way to maintain or improve the stability of the slope.